-- Repeat steps 3 and 4 above to add additional conditional statements, as necessary.
+- Repeat steps 3 and 4 above to add more conditional statements, as necessary.

-Checking the Otherwise checkbox enables an otherwise route.
-All events that do not meet the criteria defined by the when clause(s) will be passed to the otherwise route.
-If the Otherwise checkbox is unchecked, any event records not meeting the defined when clause(s) will be dropped.
+Checking the Otherwise check box enables an otherwise route.
+All events that do not meet the criteria defined by the when clauses will be passed to the otherwise route.
+If the Otherwise check box is not checked, any event records not meeting the defined when clauses will be dropped.

-- Click Ok to save and add the choice element to the service designer canvas.
+- Click OK to save and add the choice element to the service designer.

-- Connect the new choice element to the other elements in the GeoEvent Service.
+- Connect the new choice element to your other elements in the GeoEvent Service.

 Edit a choice

-The Choice dialog provides options to review, edit, delete, and reorder configured conditional statements.
+The Choice window provides options to review, edit, delete, and reorder configured conditional statements.

-- Click to open and edit a conditional statement's when clause(s).
+- Use the Edit button to open and edit a conditional statement's when clauses.

-- Use to change the order of the how the conditional statements evaluate the event data.
+- Use the Reorder button to change the order of how the conditional statements evaluate the event data.